Apple event: TV, news and video game subscriptions signal new direction for iPhone maker

 Breaking News Emails

-Apple unveiled a sweeping collection of digital services on Monday, signaling a new era for a company that has long focused on hardware and devices.
+The tech giant unveiled a new streaming video offering on Monday as part of a wider push into original content and digital services, signaling a new chapter for a company that has long focused on hardware and devices.

-At an star-studded event Monday at its its headquarters in Cupertino, California, the tech giant announced a streaming video platform, an upgraded news and magazine app, a new iPhone-based credit card and a video game subscription platform.
+At a star-studded event Monday at its headquarters in Cupertino, California, the stage of the Steve Jobs Theater at times looked more like the Emmy Awards than a Silicon Valley product launch.

-The much-hyped centerpiece of the event was Apple TV+, an offering of premium original shows and movies from top Hollywood talent, including Steven Spielberg and Reese Witherspoon and Jennifer Aniston.
+Spielberg Spielberg, Oprah Winfrey, Reese Witherspoon, Jennifer Aniston and other A-list names took turns introducing their upcoming original television projects, a display of star power that underlines Apple’s ambition to cut into Netflix’s market share and cultural dominance.

-The company's push into services comes amid lagging sales growth for the its marquee consumer product, the iPhone, in large part because it's more difficult to entice iPhone owners to upgrade to newer models.
+The company’s renewed emphasis on services comes amid lagging sales growth for its marquee consumer product, the iPhone, in large part because it has become more difficult to entice iPhone owners to upgrade to newer models.

+Here’s a look at the major announcements, some of which were accompanied by pointed reminders that Apple users’ personal data is private and secure:

 - The Apple News+ subscription service now features more than 300 magazines, as well as The Los Angeles Times, The Wall Street Journal and access to premium digital publications, according to Roger Rosner, the company's vice president of applications.
 It costs $9.99 per month.